boilermakerr/FireSeer/README.md

 We can download it easily from this link: https://pan.baidu.com/s/1XRejqwCEgX4r-UMy5R9XlA?pwd=n3fh  pwd: n3fh

 ## Code
-Now the floor classifacation, unit location and grid prediction code is ready !!!
+Now the floor classifacation, unit location and unit prediction code is ready !!!

 ## The deployment method of Nvidia Orin Nano